The Biggest Problem In My Sex Life? Diabetes

 When you have diabetes your sex life, just like everything else, is much more complicated.
 Whatever type of diabetes you have, whatever your gender and whoever you choose to have sex with, intimacy comes with a number of caveats and precautions that have to be negotiated.
 But thanks to the persistent taboo that surrounds talking about sex, as well as a lack of understanding about diabetes, the issue is rarely discussed.

-As a spokesperson for Diabetes UK puts it to R29: "Many people will experience sexual problems at some point in their lives.
+As Emma Elvin, Senior Clinical Advisor at Diabetes UK puts it to R29: "Many people will experience sexual problems at some point in their lives.
 If you have diabetes, it doesn’t mean you’ll definitely have a problem with your sex life.
 But people with diabetes are more at risk of sexual dysfunction."

 Advertisement